-- is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. - is connected only to the right kind of outlet, with the right electrical supply and grounding.
-(Refer to your "Electrical Requirements and Grounding Instructions") - is used only for jobs expected of home refrigerators.
+- is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. - is connected only to the right kind of outlet, with the right electric supply and grounding. - is used only for jobs expected of home refrigerators. - is not near an oven, radiator or other heat source.

-- is not near an oven, radiator or other heat source. - is properly maintained. - is out of the weather. - is used in an area where the room temperature will not fall below 55 F (13 C). - is not used by those who may not understand how it should be used. - is not loaded with food before it has time to get properly cold.
+- is properly maintained. - is out of the weather. - is used in an area where the room temperature will not fall below 55° F (13° C). - is not run where there are explosive fumes. - is not used by children or others who may not understand how it should be used. - is not loaded with food before it has time to get properly cold.